 The Heritage & Education Centre have a wide range of material from Register Books and ship survey reports, to maps, artwork, surveyors’ equipment and letter books.
 You can access our collections for free, either online or in person by visiting our library and archive at 71 Fenchurch Street.

 Although the collection was formed during the development and evolution of ship classification, it can be used for a diverse range of research projects.
-See our current call for applications for some ideas.
+Learn more browsing our current Case Studies.

 Register of Ships

 A central part of the collection is the Lloyd’s Register of Ships, an invaluable tool for checking vessel histories and registered ownership details, tracing ship builders, yard numbers, technical changes and more.
 The earliest surviving edition is from 1764.
 Find out more and view the online collection of the Register Book here.